pudly/schmopera-hugo/content/articles/talking-with-singers-blythe-gaissert.md

 _Hansel and Gretel_ is for everyone in the same way that a really good Disney movie is for everyone.
 You have the rich orchestration, the complex music, but the story is not just for children.
 There's a level of it that children understand but there are also other layers that resonate with adults.
 There is also the sheer entertainment value of it.
 When I watch the old _Cinderella_ and _Sleeping Beauty_ movies from Disney with my children, I see so many things that I was not aware of as a child.

+> I like the different ways I can experiment vocally.
+It's a lot of fun.

 This particular production is very appealing to all ages.
 The puppets from Old Trout Puppet Workshop add a lot of visual interest and the scale that director Brenna Corner has been able to accomplish by making things so oversized that it makes us look small helps make it more interesting for everyone, not just children.
 She has focused on the less gruesome aspects of the story.
 I've seen other productions that have been made to be seen about child abuse.
 This one is not as dark as that.
 It hints at it because it's in there.
 It makes you questions why would those parents send those kids out so late.
 It makes me think about moments when you’re so stressed or tired that you maybe react more strongly than you would normally.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1580745251/media/2020/02/SDOHansel2C8A0580_jvugol.jpg){{% /md %}}